How it works

 ✅Thousands of 5 star reviews, hundreds of thousands of bags stored

 How do I store luggage near Gare de Lyon with Bounce?You can find the closest luggage storage location to Gare de Lyon really easily.
 Simply select a location here.
 Find the shop that meets your preferences in terms of location & hours.
 Once you’ve chosen a location, you can book in under 2 minutes.
-We’ll ask for payment details upfront, but you can cancel your reservation if you end up not needing it.

 Space does fill up so booking before you go there is required, but you can show up right away.
 With your booking confirmation in hand, we’ll give you the exact details and directions to the shop.
 Once there, all you have to do is show your booking confirmation and we’ll tag and check in your bags.